baruch/diskscan/Documentation/diskscan.md

 # OPTIONS

--v, --verbose
+`-v`, `--verbose`
-:   display verbose information from the workings of the scan
-    use multiple times for increased verbosity.
+  display verbose information from the workings of the scan use multiple times for increased verbosity.

--f, --fix
+`-f`, `--fix`
-:   Attempt to fix areas that are nearing failure.
-This should only be
-    attempted on an unmounted block device and never on an inuse filesystem or corruption is likely.
+  Attempt to fix areas that are nearing failure.
+This should only be attempted on an unmounted block device and never on an inuse filesystem or corruption is likely.

 # SEE ALSO